 ATRT

-No direct recommendations with regards to SO/AC transparency or accountability have been made by the ATRT.
+No direct recommendations with regard to SO/AC transparency or accountability have been made by the ATRT.

 Bylaws

 ICANN bylaws state that each SO/AC shall establish its own charter and procedural documents.

+It is also important to review whether SO/ACs should be added to specific sections in the bylaws as subject to provisions applicable to ICANN as a corporation.
+For example, it should be reviewed and discussed if Core Values should be applicable not only to the corporation’s actions but also to the SO/AC activities.

+SO/AC Documents

 Further research needs to be done at SO/AC level to verify existing accountability mechanisms put in place for each SO/AC.

-It is also important to review whether SO/ACs should be added to specific sections in the bylaws as subject to provisions applicable to ICANN as a corporation.
-For example, it should be reviewed and discussed if Core Values should be applicable not only to the corporation’s actions but also to the SO/ACs activities.
+An initial partial review suggests that statements of SO/AC operational procedures include little explicit account of SO/AC accountability practices.

 Recommendations

-Having reviewed and inventoried the existing mechanisms related to SO/AC accountability, it is clear that current documents do not adequately address the concerns raised by the larger community on this issue.
-Therefore, the WP3 suggests that the CCWG takes the following actions:
+Having reviewed and inventoried the existing mechanisms related to SO/AC accountability, it is clear that the current documentation needs to be enhanced in light of the new responsibilities associated with the WS1 proposals.
+The CCWG-Accountability recommends the following steps :

+As part of work stream 1 proposals :

-1. Amend its current draft document and include in its next proposal the commitment to have the periodical structural reviews to perform a SO/AC complete review of their existing accountability mechanisms.
-These reviews should include consideration on the mechanisms that each SO/AC, as the case may be, has in place to be accountable to their respective Constituencies, Stakeholder Groups, RALOs, etc.
+- Include the review of SO and AC accountability mechanisms into the independent periodical structural reviews performed on a regular basis These reviews should include consideration on the mechanisms that each SO/AC, as the case may be, has in place to be accountable to their respective Constituencies, Stakeholder Groups, RALOs, etc.

-2. The subject of SO/AC accountability should be included in the purview of the ATRT process as part of WS2 working plan.
+- This recommendation can be implemented through an amendment of Section 4 of Article IV of the Icann Bylaws, which currently describes the goal of these reviews as :

+The goal of the review, to be undertaken pursuant to such criteria and standards as the Board shall direct, shall be to determine (i) whether that organization has a continuing purpose in the ICANN structure, and (ii) if so, whether any change in structure or operations is desirable to improve its effectiveness.

+As part of the work stream 2 proposals :

-the proposed “Mutual Accountability Roundtable” to assess its viability and if viable, undertake the necessary actions to implement it.
+- Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and if viable, and undertake the necessary actions to implement it.

+A short description of the concept was introduced by Willie Currie as such :

+The idea of mutual accountability is that multiple actors are accountable to each other.
+How might this work in ICANN?
+It would be necessary to carve out a space within the various forms of accountability undertaken within ICANN that are of the principal-agent variety.
+So where the new community powers construct the community as a principal who calls the Board as agent to account, a line of mutual accountability would enable all ICANN structures to call one another to account.
+So one could imagine a Mutual Accountability Roundtable that meets at each ICANN meeting, perhaps replacing the current Public Forum.
+The form would be a roundtable of the Board, CEO and all supporting organisations and advisory committees, represented by their chairpersons.
+The roundtable would designate a chairperson for the roundtable from year to year who would be responsible for facilitating each Mutual Accountability Roundtable.
+Each Roundtable may pick one or two key topics to examine.
+Each participant could give an account of how their constituency addressed the issue, indicating what worked and didn’t work.
+This could be followed by a discussion on how to improve matters of performance.
+The purpose would be to create a space for mutual accountability as well as a learning space for improvement.

-4. Establish a commitment to carry a detailed working plan on enhancing SO/AC accountability as part of WS2.
+- To carry a detailed working plan on enhancing SO/AC accountability as part of WS2.

-5. Review its current proposal in order to assess whether the IRP would also be applicable to SO/ACs activities as well.
+- To assess whether the IRP would also be applicable to SO/ACs activities as well.